CSCC01/team_07-project/.github/CONTRIBUTING.md

 ## Branching
+Pull request should have `master` as the target branch.

 Branch names should `[<Task Number #>-]<User Story #>-<short description>`

 The short description should be no more then 20 characters long; words are all smaller cases, separated using minuses.